w3c/wai-media-guide/transcripts.md

 * **Indicate the speakers based on the type of content.** For example:
    * When there are multiple speakers, you could use hanging indents to make it easy to skim for a particular speaker.
-   * When the focus should be on the interviewee's answers and not the interviewer, you could format the interviewer's questions in smaller, lighter text so the interviewee's answers stand out more clearly.
+   * When you want the focus on the interviewee's answers and not the interviewer, you could bold the interviewee's name so it stands out more clearly.

 * **Include timestamps only when useful.** In many cases, including timestamps would be unnecessary clutter.
 If you do include them, they usually don't need to be as granular as the captions, and do not need to include end times.